-Imagine if you suddenly gained the ability to control aspects of time and travel to the past – would you use it for good or bad?
-Quantum Break, from the developers behind the story driven Alan Wake, thrusts you into the world of time warping, time fractures, and your usual gunplay antics.
-The game blends an episodic TV-style show with a game, something which is both intriguing and yet slightly disappointing in equal measure.
+Imagine you have suddenly gained the ability to control aspects of time and space – would you use it for good or bad?
+Quantum Break, from the developers behind the story-driven Alan Wake, thrusts you into the world of time warping, time fractures, and gunplay antics.
+The game blends an episodic TV-style show with a video game.

-The point of the live-action episodes is to bring a greater meaning to the choices you make throughout.
-Between your bouts of playing as Jack Joyce, you will also gain control of Paul Serene, the very man that is experimenting with time travel.
-Towards the end of the game’s episodes, you must make a decision which will change the course of the game in small ways.
-The changes, generally, do make adjustments to the gameplay which can see you shooting your way through a group of enemies as they wait unexpectedly or shooting your way through a small army.
+The point of the live-action episodes?
+To bring a greater meaning to the choices you make throughout.
+Between your bouts of playing as Jack, you will also gain control of Paul Serene, the very man that is experimenting with time travel.
+Towards the end of each episode, you must make a decision which will tweak the course of the game.
+Aside from small tweaks in gameplay, there isn’t much difference – unless you want to count your guilty conscience?

-The gameplay, which can be action heavy in some sections, can also be rather mundane.
-The game is heavily story-driven, Remedy’s favourite, and the environments are littered with extra content such as emails, videos, etc, which gives a background to the story and characters.
+The gameplay switches between being action heavy and mundane.
+The game is heavily story-driven and the environment is littered with extra content such as emails, videos, etc, which gives the story and characters backgrounds.
 If you’re not interested in any of these extras you may find yourself walking from A to B with nothing more than Joyce’s commentary to keep you company.

-The combat system, which includes both gun shooting and time abilities, is one of the greatest aspects of the game.
-As you progress through the story you will gain new powers which when strung together can create some great slow motion death scenes when completely obliterating groups of enemies.
-From Time Blast to Time Dodge there are a variety of moves which help keep combat fun and all of these abilities can be upgraded by collecting upgrade orbs known as Chronon.
-However, the positivity can’t be shared with the dynamic cover system.
-During combat scenes, you press your character up to objects in the environment to take cover and Jack will go into crouch mode.
-The disappointing part of this cover system is the lack of freedom it gives you, despite being able to freely move around you are constantly exposed in some form or another to gunfire.
-Whilst you can fire your time abilities willy-nilly you’re not able to hip fire your weapons and instead, you must pop out of cover which on higher difficulties just isn’t fun.
+The combat system, which includes shooting and time abilities, is one of the greatest aspects of the game.
+As you progress through the story you will gain new powers which when strung together can create some great slow-motion death scenes.
+From Time Blast to Time Dodge, there are a variety of moves which help keep combat fun and all of these abilities can be upgraded by collecting upgrade orbs known as Chronon.

-The game does involve some elements of platforming, a handful of the later episodes which will utilise your time powers to move destroy and move objects.
-The only issue here is that they will always return back to their original state after a set amount of time – good things don’t last.
-The platforming is lackluster due to Jack’s awful movement and the bland environments in these areas.
+The game does involve some elements of platforming and a handful of the later episodes will utilise your time powers to destroy and move objects.
+The only issue here is that they will always return back to their original state after a set amount of time – good things don’t last forever.
+The platforming is lackluster due to Jack’s awful movement and the bland environments.